-Agriculture and Natural Resources Family and Consumer Sciences 4-H Youth Development Community and Economic Development disorder leads to others which, in turn, continue to lead to other diseases or disorders.
-For example, cows with milk fever, either clinical or subclinical (where you do not see the outward signs of the disease), have an increased the incidence of dystocia or difficult birth by 4.2 times and double the likelihood she will have a retained placenta.
+The second key point when managing fresh cows is to prevent metabolic diseases.
+Metabolic diseases in fresh cows have been estimated to cost dairy farmers between \$150 and \$350 per incidence-which represents a large portion of a cow's potential profit assuming she only succumbs to one disease or disorder.
+Unfortunately, health problems around calving usually display the domino effect, where one disease or disorder leads to others which, in turn, continue to lead to other diseases or disorders.
+For example, cows with milk fever, either clinical or subclinical (where you do not see the outward signs of the disease), increases the incidence of dystocia or difficult birth by 4.2 times and doubles the likelihood she will have a retained placenta.
 In turn, a retained placenta increases the likelihood of metritis or uterine infections by almost 6 times.
 The bottom line is that we need to prevent these problems to get these cows off to a good start.